-In today’s compliant centric credit and collection world, more and more agencies are turning to speech analytics platforms to help solve their compliance needs.
-These robust software offerings help agencies find and track issues much quicker than any internally staffed quality assurance team.
+In today’s credit and collection world, more and more agencies are turning to speech analytics platforms to solve their compliance needs.
+These robust software platforms help agencies find issues much quicker than any internally staffed quality assurance team.
 Many agencies are deploying the software to act as the proverbial big brother as it is constantly mining for compliance infractions.

 Unfortunately, in many cases, this is the extent in which the system is utilized.
 In some instances, companies ‘set it and forget it’.
 This is often a path to causing the investment to collect dust.
 Decision makers should consider the following three guidelines so that the platform becomes more than just a glorified Quality Assurance assistant: understand the limitations, solve for best practices and make data driven decisions.

 First and foremost, understand the limitiations of the system you purchased.
 An off the shelf system should deliver canned searches, reports and scorecards.
 It that initial form, it can provide an immediate helping hand to an already taxed quality assurance department.
 However, these systems may need training to correctly interpret the specific language used by your business.
 In speaking with Kyle Carter, founder of Zenylitics, he suggested that it is vital that the organization invest effort in tuning the system.
 Assign an analyst to audit the engine’s coding.
 Enlist a good partner with expertise and a good process for facilitating calibration.
 This is an important initial investment needed to increase the value of the system in the early days.

 Solve for Best Practices